 More than the sum of it’s parts…

-The Google Pixel 3XL is an excellent example of when a phone or piece of technology is so thoughtfully created that it becomes more than a some of its parts.
+The Google Pixel 3XL is an excellent example of a phone (or piece of technology) that is so thoughtfully created that it becomes more than a some of its parts.
 Sure, the spec sheet was great (if not mind blowing) for 2018, but so were a lot of other competing phones at the time.
 It goes without saying that the camera is legendary and Google Assistant is leagues ahead of Bixby & Siri.
-Yes, it has wireless charging and fast charging, a large OLED screen etc. But what sets the Pixel apart from the competition is Google’s attention to detail in the software that other smartphone makers simply can’t match.
+Yes, it has wireless charging and fast charging, a large OLED screen etc. But what sets the Pixel apart from the competition is Google’s attention to detail in the software that other Android smartphone makers simply can’t match.
 The devil, as they say, is in the detail.

 The Smartest Smartphone?